OCA/server-tools/jsonifier/readme/USAGE.rst

 with_fieldname parameter
 ==========================

-The with_fieldname option of jjsonify() method, hen true,  will inject on the same level of the data fieldname_$field keys that will give us the field name , in current user language of the field itself.
+The with_fieldname option of jsonify() method, when true,  will inject on the same level of the data "_fieldname_$field" keys that will contain the field name, in the language of the current user.
-This will add keys for translated front-end labels, without disrupting the access to existing code.

    Examples of with_fieldname usage: